I’m Just One Person,

 Hey there.
 Welcome to What Can I, a site for neighbors to take action for a just world in Portland, OR.

-In 2024, Americans voted for the guy who literally quoted Hitler rather than elect a Black and Asian woman to be president.
+In 2024, millions of Americans decided to vote for the guy who literally quoted Hitler rather than elect a Black and South Asian woman to be president.
+Half this country! chose the billionaire broligarchy and Christian nationalism — aka white supremacy.
+Now look at us.

-This site is the smallest, smallest effort toward that.
+This site is the smallest, smallest effort toward moving you into action.

-Its purpose is to invite you to join me in taking concrete actions to make the place we live better and kinder for all of us.
-And then to keep taking action!
-A lot of us are questioning how things came to work the way they do, and how we can work together to do things differently.
-These are not new questions for a lot of Black, Asian, Latino and Indigenous folks.
+Its purpose is to invite you to join me in doing something to make the place we live better and kinder for all of us.
+And then to keep going!
+Even before November 2024, a lot of us were questioning how things came to work the way they do, and how we can work together to do things differently.
+These are not new questions for Black, Asian, Latino and Indigenous folks.
 Since America’s founding, white people have stood in the way of racial justice.
 We’ve put our faith in “All men are created equal” and looked the other way when it was patently untrue.
 It’s time to break the pattern.
 Here’s a place to start.

 Let's Start